About Harvey Art Projects

 Over the past decade, Harvey has curated a number of significant US private collections including the Luczo Collection from San Francisco.

-As Director of Harvey Art Projects USA her project management and curatorial expertise have brought more than sixty individual exhibitions and cultural events to the United States with events held in New York, San Francisco & Aspen, Colorado.
+As Director of Harvey Art Projects USA her project management and curatorial expertise have brought more than sixty individual exhibitions and cultural events to the United States with exhibitions & educational programs held in New York, San Francisco & Aspen, Colorado.
 These exhibits have involved numerous partnerships with Australian Aboriginal Art Centres, The Australian Government, US Universities & Museums and private galleries.

 In 2014 Harvey co-founded The Barn Project an international curatorial program that aims to broaden the dialogue between traditional and contemporary art cultures by exploring the common turf that continues to change and shift between artistic visions current in the art world.